Inve1951/BetterDiscordStuff/README.md

 Made a simple site displaying my stuff in a better way than this readme ever could:<br/>
 [Inve1951.github.io/BetterDiscordStuff](https://Inve1951.github.io/BetterDiscordStuff)

-Want to buy me a coffee?
-Find my PayPal link on above site.
+~~Want to buy me a coffee?
+Find my PayPal link on above site.~~
+**Safe your money.** PayPal randomly locked my account.
+They refuse to tell me why and refuse to restore my access to it.

 ------------------------